Annoying people deserved to be punished.

 Example:

-I'm going to the place where I work best, i.e., the coffee shop.
+I'm going to the place where I work best, i.e., the coffee shop.e.g.

 [There is only one place that I am claiming is best for my work.